tanmaypanda-14/project-prop-gsoc24/README.md

 As seen in the above folder structure we will set the entry point to the index of the electron-forge api and our plugin will create documentation for it.

 Under the guidance of mentors from the Electron team, I propose to either update the support version of the mentioned plugin or create a new plugin from scratch with improved support for Docusaurus.

-## Technical Aspects
-1. **Documentation Structure Understanding:**
-   - Familiarize yourself with the existing Electron Forge documentation structure on GitBook.
-   - Understand the Docusaurus documentation setup and organization.
-2. **Community Interaction:**
-   - Reach out to the Electron community and the project mentor to discuss project requirements, expectations, and best practices for documentation.
-3. **Docusaurus Setup:**
-   - Set up the Docusaurus documentation site for Electron Forge.
-   - Configure navigation, sidebar, and overall layout based on Electron's documentation guidelines.
-4. **Content Migration:**
-   - Migrate existing Electron Forge documentation content from GitBook to Docusaurus.
-   - Ensure proper formatting, code highlighting, and linking within the documentation.
-5. **Content Review and Refinement:**
-   - Review the migrated content to ensure accuracy, completeness, and consistency with Electron's documentation style.
-   - Refine content structure, headings, and organization for better readability and accessibility.
-6. **Plugin Development (TypeDoc API):**
-   - Design and develop a plugin to integrate the TypeDoc API documentation for Electron Forge into the Docusaurus site.
-   - Implement features to generate and display API documentation dynamically within the Docusaurus site.
-7. **Testing and Integration:**
-   - Test the integration of the TypeDoc API plugin with the Docusaurus site.
-   - Conduct thorough testing to ensure proper functionality, responsiveness, and user experience.
-8. **Documentation Updates:**
-   - Document the migration process, plugin development, and integration steps for future reference.
-   - Provide guidelines and instructions for maintaining and updating the Electron Forge documentation on Docusaurus.
-9. **Collaboration and Feedback:**
-   - Collaborate with the Electron team, project mentor, and community for feedback, reviews, and improvements.
-   - Incorporate suggestions and iterate on the documentation and plugin based on feedback received.
-10. **Documentation Deployment:**
-    - Deploy the updated Electron Forge documentation on the Docusaurus site.
-    - Ensure proper version control and backup mechanisms for documentation maintenance.

 ## Conclusion